Discovering...

 Atlas Mountains · Mountain Retreat

-Sir Richard Branson's Atlas Mountain retreat, perched at 1,200 meters above sea level in the village of Asni, 45 minutes from Marrakech.
-The panoramic mountain terrace offers ceremony views across the High Atlas.
+Sir Richard Branson's Atlas Mountain retreat sits at 1,200 meters in the village of Asni, 45 minutes from Marrakech.
+The panoramic mountain terrace offers ceremony views across the High Atlas peaks.
 Ideal for intimate weddings of 40-120 guests who want dramatic scenery without the Marrakech heat.

 Marrakech · Luxury Resort

 The first Aman resort on the African continent, built around a central bassin (reflecting pool) inspired by the Menara Gardens.
-Thirty-nine pavilions and six two-story maisons are spread across rose gardens and ancient olive groves on the road to Ouarzazate.
+Thirty-nine pavilions and six two-story maisons spread across rose gardens and ancient olive groves.
 The Thai Restaurant courtyard is a popular ceremony location.

 Marrakech · Design Hotel

-A contemporary architectural masterpiece set on 5 hectares with multiple lakes, gardens, and courtyards.
+A contemporary architectural masterpiece on 5 hectares with multiple lakes, gardens, and courtyards.
 The property blends Moroccan, Balinese, and minimalist design.
-The lakeside terrace provides a modern ceremony setting that photographs exceptionally well at sunset.
+The lakeside terrace provides a modern ceremony setting that photographs exceptionally well during golden hour.

 Sahara Desert · Luxury Desert Camp

-For couples who want something truly unforgettable: exchange vows on the Erg Chebbi dunes at sunset, dine under a canopy of stars with zero light pollution, and dance to Gnawa musicians around a bonfire.
-Luxury camps provide king-size beds, private bathrooms, and gourmet catering in the middle of the Sahara.
+Exchange vows on the Erg Chebbi dunes at sunset, dine under a canopy of stars with zero light pollution, and dance to Gnawa musicians around a bonfire.
+Luxury camps provide king-size beds, private bathrooms, and gourmet catering deep in the Sahara.

 Each region offers a distinct setting and mood.
-Your choice of city shapes the entire aesthetic and guest experience.
+Your choice shapes the entire aesthetic and guest experience.

-The oldest imperial city offers a more authentic and less commercialized wedding experience.
-Riad venues inside the 9th-century medina feature original zellige tilework, carved cedar ceilings, and intimate courtyard settings.
-Fes is 20-30% less expensive than Marrakech for comparable venues.
+The oldest imperial city offers a more authentic, less commercialized experience.
+Riad venues inside the 9th-century medina feature original zellige, carved cedar ceilings, and intimate courtyard settings.
+Fes runs 20-30% cheaper than Marrakech for comparable venues, with far fewer competing wedding bookings on any given weekend.

 Atlantic coast charm with a bohemian edge

-This fortified port city on the Atlantic coast offers ocean breezes, a laid-back atmosphere, and dramatic rampart views.
-Beachfront ceremonies on Essaouira's wide sandy beach or within the 18th-century Portuguese ramparts give a completely different aesthetic than Marrakech.
+This fortified port city on the Atlantic offers ocean breezes, a laid-back atmosphere, and dramatic rampart views.
+Beachfront ceremonies on Essaouira's wide sandy beach or within the 18th-century Portuguese ramparts create a completely different aesthetic than inland venues.

 Alpine drama at Africa's rooftop

-Mountain lodges and converted kasbahs in the High Atlas offer cool temperatures (even in summer), dramatic scenery, and total privacy.
-Most Atlas venues sit between 1,000-1,800 meters elevation in the Ourika Valley, Imlil Valley, or along the Tizi n'Tichka pass.
-Day trips to Marrakech take under 90 minutes.
+Mountain lodges and converted kasbahs in the High Atlas offer cool temperatures even in summer, dramatic scenery, and total privacy.
+Most Atlas venues sit between 1,000-1,800 meters in the Ourika Valley, Imlil Valley, or along the Tizi n'Tichka pass.
+Marrakech is under 90 minutes away.

 Getting legally married in Morocco is possible but requires advance planning.
-Many couples handle the legal ceremony at home and hold a symbolic (but no less meaningful) celebration in Morocco.
+Many couples handle the legal ceremony at home and hold a symbolic celebration in Morocco.

 Obtained from your home country's embassy or consulate in Morocco.
 Confirms you are legally free to marry.